KarenSpinner/newsletter-digest-standalone/README.md

 Each article shows:
 - Title with link
-- Newsletter name
+- Newsletter name with link and author
-- Engagement stats
+- Author name
 - Days since publication and date of publication
+- Engagement stats (comments, likes) and (optionally) score

 ## How It Works